 Urban stormwater pond research project

-The Institute for Applied Ecology at the University of Canberra is conducting research to find out how changing the water level in urban ponds affects water quality.
+The Institute for Applied Ecology at the University of Canberra has conducted research to find out how changing the water level in urban ponds affects water quality.
 The findings will help us better manage the ACT’s many urban ponds.

 Our ponds and wetlands